 No Cook Overnight Oatmeal Recipe

 This easy overnight oats recipe can be made the night before and placed in the refrigerator.
-In the morning, it will be ready to eat with no cooking needed.
+It will be ready to eat in the morning with no cooking needed.
 It’s my favorite way to use the PreBio Complete Powder.

 - 1 cup of quick-cooking oats